matthewjdenny/SpeedReader/README.md

 # SpeedReader [![Travis-CI Build Status](https://travis-ci.org/matthewjdenny/SpeedReader.svg?branch=master)](https://travis-ci.org/matthewjdenny/SpeedReader)
-An R package that provides functions to facilitate high performance text processing in R.
+An R package that provides functions to facilitate high performance text analysis in R.

 ## Overview
 This package provides a number of functions to:

-  * Read in and clean text data.
+  * A front end for Stanford's CoreNLP libraries for POS tagging and finding named entities.
-  * Preprocess it using R functions to remove stopwords and other undesireable text.
+  * Term-category association analyses including PMI and TF-IDF, with various forms of weighting.
-  * Run your text through Stanford's CoreNLP libraries to POS tag it and find named entities.
+  * A front end for topic modeling using MALLET, that also reads the results back into R and presents them in a series of data.frames.
-  * Count terms.
+  * A set of methods to compare documents and document versions using sequences of n-grams, and ensembles of Dice coefficients.
-  * Generate sparse document term matrices at scale, particularly in a memory constrained environment.
+  * An implementation of the informed Dirichlet model from Monroe et al. (2008), along with publication quality funnel plots.
-  * Perform analyses including PMI, TF-IDF and topic modeling using MALLET.
+  * Functions for forming complex contingency tables.
-  * Efficiently compare doucments using sequence-based metrics.
+  * Functions of displaying text in LaTeX tables.
-  * Implements the informed Dirichlet model from Monroe et al. (2008), along with publication quality funnel plots.
+  * Functionality to read in a preprocess text data into a document-term matrix.

 The unifying theme of these functions is that they are designed to be easy to use, and to operate on up to tens of billions of tokens over hundreds of millions of documents without requiring a massive map-reduce cluster with terabytes of RAM.
-I have decided to produce an R package since these are functions I use quite frequently andthey have been replicated in several projects.
+I have decided to produce an R package since these are functions I use quite frequently andthey have been replicated in several projects. **Check out the early version of the package vignette, [avialable here!](http://www.mjdenny.com/getting_started_with_SpeedReader.html)**

 ## Installation